Beaufort cheese: Taste and texture

-Beaufort cheese is pale yellow, with a smooth and creamy texture and lacks holes like some other alpine cheeses.
+Beaufort cheese is pale yellow, with a smooth and creamy texture and lacks the holes of some other alpine cheeses.
 Beaufort also has a very distinct aroma, sometime described as strong or mildly pungent and reminiscent of the pastures on which the Tarentaise and Abondance cows graze to provide the milk used for the cheese.

 Beaufort is commonly used to make fondue because it melts easily.
-One of the many cheeses that go well with white wine, Beaufort is often enjoyed with fish, especially salmon.
+Beaufort is often eaten with fish, especially salmon, and sources describe it as pairing well with white wine.